HackerEarth/news.hackerearth.com/_posts/2016-11-18-revamped-user-dashboard.md

 Once you have submitted an idea, you can view the same or click on "edit" button to edit your idea.

 <img src="/images/idea.png" />

+Participate in [hackathons](https://www.hackerearth.com/challenges) to see this dashboard live in action.

 What do you think of this new dashboard?
 I would love to hear your reactions.